killuhwhale/appium/src/README.md

 5. Can Detect if an app is a game.
 5. Open app and detect crashing upon opening.
 6. Attempt login using Object Detection via YOLOv5
+7. Detect if app was logged in if we are able to send username/ password or click on Google/ Facebook sign in without subsequent crash.
-7. Log misnamed apps, invalid apps and failed apps to file.
+8. Log misnamed apps, invalid apps and failed apps to file.
-8. History report for each app w/ screenshots at ea step.
+9. History report for each app w/ screenshots at ea step.
-9. Summary report of all apps from each device.
+10. Summary report of all apps from each device.

 # What we need to do but cant yet
 1. Detect if an app is O4C